-I successfully completed my cancer treatment in February 2012, and became more involved with CLIC Sargent soon after.
+I successfully completed my cancer treatment in February 2012, and became more involved with Young Lives soon after.
 I became a member of their Children and Young People’s Advisory Group (CYPAG) in the same year, and also told ‘my story’ at a number of staff induction events.
 The purpose of CYPAG was for the charity to put young people at the centre of the decision-making process, and a number of the group’s proposals were later taken to the executive and trustee board, and implemented in full.
 For me personally, I grew immensely as a person as a result of meeting, conversing, and making friends with people who had been through a similar experience.

 In 2014, I joined the newly-formed Young Person’s Reference Group, and through this medium, I was part of a group of young people who were similarly heavily involved in the charity’s future direction.